6 Signs Your Family Member Needs a Drug or Alcohol Intervention

 Poor performance at work can also be an important sign that addiction is starting to control someone’s life.
 If a person is constantly struggling to show up for work on time or missing days of work without an apparent reason, addiction is often to blame.

-If your family member is in need of an intervention, or you would like to learn more about the intervention process, don’t hesitate to get support today by calling Feinberg Addiction Services at 248.538.5425.
+If your family member is in need of an intervention, or you would like to learn more about the intervention process, don’t hesitate to get support today by calling Feinberg Consulting at 248.538.5425.

 Read More About Our Intervention Process